Injection Molding Material Selection Guide

 Additives Selection for Injection Molding Materials

-Additives play a vital role in enhancing the properties of injection-molded plastics.
-They can improve performance, durability, and processing characteristics, making them indispensable in various applications.
+Additives modify and enhance the properties of injection-molded plastics.
+They improve performance, durability, and processing characteristics, and are widely used in various applications.
 Below are some common additives used in injection molding materials:

 Additives Description